 Stakeholder Relevance and information to be provided Scientific Authority Responsible for the entire NDF process.
 Gathers all preliminary information, invites stakeholders to submit information to be considered / participate in the process, as appropriate, leads NDF workshop, collates and analyses all information, makes recommendation to Management Authority Management Authority Responsible for managing permit requests from exporters / importers, requesting advice on whether trade will be detrimental, participates in NDF workshop (brings valuable knowledge to process), issuing or denying permits based on outcome of NDF and legal acquisition finding (LAF).
-National government conservation departments Curators of national mammal statistics, expertise in national and international legislation, implementers of national policy and legislation, maintain formal contacts with other governments Provincial/regional government conservation departments Curators of regional mammal statistics, expertise in provincial/regional and national legislation, implementers of provincial/regional national policy and legislation National parks departments and reserve managers Curators of mammal statistics for protected areas, expertise in regulations of protected areas Species experts from government, the academic and private sector Expert knowledge on species biology, ecology, threats, NDF processes, national/international policy and legislation, quota setting, amongst other things Professional hunting operators and other members of the wildlife industry Bring field knowledge of lion populations and annual offtakes, possibly illegal offtakes, can bring vital knowledge to the NDF process Local communities / traditional users of lions, lion parts and derivatives Communities, living with African lion, are affected by management decisions relating to lion and should participate in the process to consider management options.
-Lion parts are used in some range States for traditional purposes and a better understanding of these uses and potential impact of these uses should inform decision making relating to management measures.
+National government conservation departments Curators of national mammal statistics, expertise in national and international legislation, implementers of

+Stakeholder Relevance and information to be provided national policy and legislation, maintain formal contacts with other governments Provincial/regional government conservation departments Curators of regional mammal statistics, expertise in provincial/regional and national legislation, implementers of provincial/regional national policy and legislation National parks departments and reserve managers Curators of mammal statistics for protected areas, expertise in regulations of protected areas Species experts from government, the academic and private sector Expert knowledge on species biology, ecology, threats, NDF processes, national/international policy and legislation, quota setting, amongst other things Professional hunting operators and other members of the wildlife industry Bring field knowledge of lion populations and annual offtakes, possibly illegal offtakes, can bring vital knowledge to the NDF process